 The key for many businesses will be to build scenarios that account for a wider diffusion of results than was needed in the past.

 The pandemic has also led to an uptick in interest in the deployment of liquidity across borders and regions into jurisdictions that have been harder hit.
 The opportunity to pick up a distressed asset at a discounted rate is attractive, but must be weighed against the uncertainty around the future viability of the asset in these jurisdictions.
 We can see that there is scope to mitigate uncertainty and risk by negotiating creatively.

-In a recent situation, a global retailer was facing insolvency until a white knight was found to inject much needed equity.
-A key challenge for the investor was the uncertainty around the ability of the business to meet its high fixed rental costs if stores stayed closed for an extended lockdown.
-By using a court-supervised process, the retailer and its investor were able to negotiate revised terms with landlords that pegged future rent to the level of turnover achieved by each store.
+In a recent situation, a global retailer was facing insolvency until a white knight was found to inject much-needed equity.
+A key challenge for the investor was the uncertainty with respect to the ability of the business to meet its high fixed rental costs if stores stayed closed for an extended lockdown.
+By using a court-supervised process, the retailer and its investor were able to negotiate revised terms with landlords that pegged future rent to the level of revenue achieved by each store.
 Although this solution required the landlords to compromise their position, the alternative was a freefall insolvency that would likely have resulted in the termination of the tenancies.

 The ESG factor